Modern beliefs in equal gender rights make the good old Rescue Romance

 - Played with again in the intro to the season 3 episode "What Goes Down, Must Come Up."

 Doc: Thaaat's it,just like that, easy, pull back a bit, God, you're right on top of me!

 Brock: I can't help it, it's stiff, Doc, maybe I should lube this thing up before we take it down there.

 Doc: It'll be fine, it's not built for speed, it's built for deep penetration!

-Finn had a crush on Princess Bubblegum, who he's rescued on countless occasions, in Adventure Time.
+- Adventure Time: Finn had a crush on Princess Bubblegum, who he's rescued on countless occasions.

-Inverted in the Slaves of the Republic-trilogy of Star Wars: The Clone Wars.
+- Star Wars: The Clone Wars: Inverted in the Slaves of the Republic-trilogy.
 Miraj Scintel, the slaver queen blackmailed Anakin to act as her bodyguard because she had a crush on him, by using the captured Obi-Wan and Ahsoka as leverage.
-Anakin of course couldn't stand her (and given his background, that's understandable).
+Anakin couldn't stand her (and given his background, that's understandable).